Naked men and drunks: England assesses the reopening of pubs

 Johnson’s office at No. 10 Downing Street, among many other places across the U.K., was lit up blue overnight to celebrate the 72nd anniversary of the formation of the country’s beloved National Health Service, which gives free health care to residents.

-People across the country plan to clap at 5 p.m. to say “Thank you” to the hundreds of thousands of NHS staff who have worked selflessly throughout the coronavirus pandemic.
+People across the country paid tribute to the NHS at 5 p.m. to say “Thank you” to the hundreds of thousands of staff who have worked selflessly throughout the coronavirus pandemic.

-A Spitfire, the iconic World War II fighter plane, plans to fly over several eastern NHS hospitals, finishing over Cambridge, with the message “Thank U NHS” painted on its underside.
+A Spitfire, the iconic World War II fighter plane, flew over several eastern NHS hospitals, finishing over Cambridge, with the message “Thank U NHS” painted on its underside.

 After coming down with coronavirus himself, Johnson credited NHS workers with saving his life.
 He was hosting a garden party for the NHS later Sunday.